PeterKamphuis/pyHIARD/docs/source/advanced.rst

     *str, optional, default = './'*

-    The main directory where the create the database.
+    The main directory where to create the database.
 The default is the directory where pyHIARD is started

   **tirific**: